mscwilson/calculator/README.md

 Calculator
 ==========

-This is a fairly basic calculator made with Python 2.7 and Tkinter.
+This is a fairly basic calculator made with Python 2.7 and Tkinter (Tcl/Tk 8.5).
 I wanted it to have everything I use on my physical Casio calculator.

 Features include: